Filtering the Heegaard Floer contact invariant: Abstract

 \section{Abstract}

 We define an invariant of contact structures in dimension three from Heegaard Floer homology.
 This invariant takes values in the set $\Z_{\geq0}\cup\{\infty\}$.
 It is zero for overtwisted contact structures, $\infty$ for Stein fillable contact structures, non-decreasing under Legendrian surgery, and computable from any supporting open book decomposition.
-It gives a criterion for tightness of a contact structure stronger than that given by the Heegaard Floer contact invariant, and an obstruction to existence of Stein cobordisms between contact 3-manifolds.
-We prove these claims by exhibiting an infinite family of examples with vanishing Heegaard Floer contact invariant on which our invariant assumes an unbounded sequence of finite and non-zero values.
+As an application, we obstruct Stein fillability on contact 3-manifolds with non-vanishing Ozsv\'ath--Szab\'o contact class.